evgen8323/DataScience_notes/README.md

 Some notes about math, algos, DS and ML.

 #### polynomial_graph:
-- my way to find the curve passing through fiven points.
+- my way to find equation and plot a curve passing through given points.